PhillyDistrictAttorneysOffice/jnet/README.md

 1. Put your client certificates in the `cert/` subdirectory.
 1. Set up the server certificates by either installing the certificates globally or creating the combined certificate.
 See the options in the section on **Server Certificates** above.
 1. Copy `cfg/settings.json.template` to `cfg/settings.json`, edit the file, and fill in the required organization-specific values for `client_password` and `user-id`.
-1. Install the jnet package by running `pip install jnet_package`
+1. Set up the jnet package.
+You can install the jnet package fully by running `pip install jnet_package`.
+If you don't wnat to do that yet, ensure you have all of the packages instaleld by running `pip install -r jnet-package/requirements.txt`
+1.

 Then, you should be able to run the following: